codeconnector/awesome-code-connector/README.md

 	<img src="assets/ccLogos/codeconnectorLogo.png" alt="codeconnector">
 </a>
 	<br>
-	<h4>Open Source Learning Resources, compiled by the Dev Community for the Dev Community.</h4>
+	<h1>Resources, compiled by the Dev Community for the Dev Community.</h1>
 	<br>
 	<br>
 	<br>